edithturn/42-silicon-valley-gnl/Readme.md

 In fact, the C language treats all file streams equally, although some of the file streams may come from a disk or tape drive, from a terminal, or even from a printer.

 Additionally, in C, there are three file streams that are pre-opened for you:
-- stdin–The standard input for reading.
+- stdin: The standard input for reading.
-- stdout–The standard output for writing.
+- stdout: The standard output for writing.
-- stderr–The standard error for writing error messages.
+- stderr;The standard error for writing error messages.